|Information in this topic applies to desktop and web applications.|

 While running GUI tests via the Remote Desktop component, keep in mind that the Remote Desktop window must be visible on screen.
 If you minimize the Remote Desktop window or disconnect from the Remote Desktop Connection session, the GUI tests will fail.
 To work around this problem, see the Running Tests in Minimized Remote Desktop Windows help topic.

 However, sometimes, you may need to follow test running, so you may need to control the remote desktop.
 In this case, the screen resolution on the remote computer must be the same as on the master computer.
 Sometimes, it may be inconvenient.
-To work around this problem, you can specify the properties of the Remote Desktop connection in a special way.
+To work around this problem, you can specify the settings of the Remote Desktop connection, save them in an external .rdp file, and then use this file to start a Remote Desktop Connection session with the needed settings.
 Below is a step-by-step instruction on how to do this.

 After that, you can resize the Remote Desktop window as you wish, at that, the window will show the entire remote desktop.
 So, you can make the Remote Desktop window smaller and you will be able to control your test remotely.